Normale Ansicht

 Time to get our feet a little wet with these new game announcements.

 [imageid=9531435 medium rep]▪️ Stonemaier Games sent out a May update with new expansions available for several titles, including Finspan.
-The expansion to Finspan adds 75 new cards, which include new sharks and coral habitats.
+The expansion to Finspan is called Finspan: Sharks & Reefs and it adds 75 new cards, which include new shark cards and coral habitats.
 Lots of new strategies to pursue.

 From the BGG Page: